ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/dashboard.md

 ## Shortcuts

-A variety of shortcuts are available on the FASTdrive home screen.
+A variety of shortcuts are available on the FastDrive home screen.
 These allow you to jump to certain areas of the web application quickly.

 ![Image210](files/Image210.png)